WattTime/watttime-python-client/watttime_optimizer/Optimizer README.md

 ```

 **Data Center Workload 2**:
-  * (multiple periods, fixed length) - runs over two usage intervals of lengths 80 min and 40 min.
-The order of the intervals is immutable.
+  * (multiple segments, fixed length) - runs over two usage periods of lengths 80 min and 40 min.
+The order of the segments is immutable.

 ```py
 ## there are two cycles of length 80 min and 40 min each, and they must be completed in that order.